javaLabra/Joululabra-2014/ohjeet/Checkstyle.md

 # Checkstyle - Vapaaehtoinen; lisäpisteitä jaossa

 Koodin testauksen lisäksi koodin luettavuuden ylläpitäminen on tärkeää.
-Tässä hyvänä apuvälineenä on staattisen analyysin työkalu checkstyle ks. [http://checkstyle.sourceforge.net/](http://checkstyle.sourceforge.net/)
+Tässä hyvänä apuvälineenä on staattisen analyysin työkalu Checkstyle. ks. [http://checkstyle.sourceforge.net/](http://checkstyle.sourceforge.net/)

 >Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 It automates the process of checking Java code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.